+3 sem hrs cr.
 This course is a broad-based course that provides an overview of computer networking.
 Topics will include network models, protocols and services, media and topologies, devices and tools, network management, and network security.
 This course may align with the outcomes of industry certification.
-(Formerly IST1750)
+Formerly/Same As (formerly IST1750) Transfer (UT) or Non Transfer Course (UN): UN